-Prestart - checklist of items or procedures needed to prepare generator set for operation.
+Prestart - Checklist of items or procedures needed to prepare generator set for operation.

-Initial Startup - test complete system to ensure proper installation, satisfactory performance, and safe operation.
+Initial Startup - Test complete system for proper installation, satisfactory performance, and safe operation.
 Refer to Operators Manual for troubleshooting information.

-Installation Checklist - reference checks upon completion of installation.
+Installation Checklist - Reference checks upon completion of installation.

 This manual DOES NOT provide application information for selecting a generator set or designing the complete installation.
 If it is necessary to design the various integrated systems (fuel, exhaust, cooling, etc.), additional information is required.
 Review standard installation practices.
-For engineering data specific to the generator set, refer to the Specification and Data Sheets.
-For application information, refer to Application Manual T-030, "Liquid Cooled Generator Sets".
+For engineering data specific to the generator set, refer to the specification and product data sheets.
+For application information, refer to Application Manual T-030, Liquid Cooled Generator Sets.